retro16/acsi2stm/doc/gemdrive.md

 (usually the floppy drive is designated as boot).
 Note that "boot drive" isn't really taken into account by TOS, most of the time.

+GemDrive doesn't respond to any ACSI command, except reading the boot sector.
+Most ACSI drivers and tools will ignore such a strange behavior and will skip the drive successfully.

 **Note**: in order to avoid drive letter confusion, only the first partition of the SD card is used by GemDrive.
 This should not be a problem in most cases as the need for multiple partitions arised from disk size limitations, and